gigalixir/gigalixir-cli/docs/source/main.rst

 How to Connect a Database
 =========================

-Connecting to a database is done no differently from apps running outside GIGALIXIR.
+If you followed the quick start, then your database should already be connected.
+If not, connecting to a database is done no differently from apps running outside GIGALIXIR.
 We recommend you set a DATABASE_URL config and configure your database adapter accordingly to read from that variable.
 In short, you'll want to add something like this to your :bash:`prod.exs` file.

 .. code-block:: elixir